mollie/api-documentation/source/connect/onboarding.rst

        Organizations API
      - Change the details of the merchant organization.

+   * - ``profiles.write``
+       Profiles API
+     - Create a dedicated website profile for your app.

 To ensure that your onboarded customers can create payments, it is essential that you request permissions for the Payments API and any related APIs.

 Step 2: Enable hosted onboarding